 These are just two types of ambiguity that creep into even strong writing easily.

 Fix these and other errors by hiring a good editor.

 Reading passages of your own writing aloud is a useful exercise for many reasons.

-It’s a great way to catch weak dialogue where it should cascade and shimmer.
+It’s a great way to catch weak dialogue where it should flow and feel like real speech.

 Shorter sentences and paragraphs are useful for maintaining good clarity and pace, while varying length adds interesting rhythm.

 Specificity is the enemy of word-fog.
 Describe this specific detail, that cut and gleaming facet.